Policy Learning with Competing Agents

 \subsection{Agent Behavior}

-We specify a model for agent behavior and establish when it exhibits useful properties, such as continuity and contraction.
+We specify a model for agent behavior.
 In our model, agents are heterogenous in their raw covariates and ability to modify their covariates, myopic in that they choose their reported covariates based on the previous policy, and imperfect in that their reported covariates are subject to noise.